-According to the IMD, “to acknowledge that Jesus Christ is Lord means that He is ruler, boss, owner of all things, master of one’s whole life, and one who exercises authority, power and influence over others.
+According to the IMD, “to acknowledge that Jesus Christ is Lord means that, He is ruler, boss, owner of all things and master of one’s whole life, and that He is the one who exercises authority, power and influence over others.
 He cannot be Lord of a part – He must be given control of one’s entire life.”

-Apostle Emmanuel Gyesi-Addo said this on Saturday, February 15, 2020, during a presentation on the topic, “The Christian and the Lordship of Christ” at the ongoing maiden Francophone Ministers and Wives’ Conference at the Pentecost Convention Centre (PCC), Gomoa Fetteh near Kasoa in the Central Region.
+Apostle Emmanuel Gyesi-Addo said this on February 15th, 2020, during a presentation on the topic, “The Christian and the Lordship of Christ” at the maiden Francophone Ministers and Wives’ Conference at the Pentecost Convention Centre (PCC), Gomoa Fetteh near Kasoa in the Central Region.

 He explained that living a victorious Christian life calls for a life of commitment to the Lordship of Jesus Christ; for this reason, every Christian must submit to the authority of Jesus Christ.

-He indicated that the love for Christ and a clear conscience should inform every Christian’s motive for submitting to the Lordship of Christ.
+He indicated that the love for Christ and a clear conscience should inform every Christian’s motive for submitting to His Lordship.
 (1 John 4:19; 2 Corinthians 5:14).
-However, often some Christians who profess Jesus as their Lord do not portray lifestyles, attitudes and deeds that support their claim.
+However, very often some Christians, who profess Jesus as their Lord, do not portray lifestyles, attitudes and deeds that support their claim.

 The IMD, therefore, urged ministers to consciously teach church members, especially new converts to know and understand that Jesus Christ is not only their Saviour, but also their Lord, and for this reason, He must be given control over their entire lives.